Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: Hamilton-Green solver for the forward and adjoint problems

 \section{Hamilton-Green solver for the forward and adjoint problems}

-In this section we explain how we use the ray tracing approach to solve the forward and adjoint problems in PAT.
+\dontshow{ In this section we explain how we use the ray tracing approach to solve the forward and adjoint problems in PAT.
 We term the solver Hamilton-Green as our approach can be viewed as a ray tracing approximation (i.e.~numerical solution of the Hamiltonian system \eqref{req:hamiltonianEta}) to the unknown heterogeneous Green's function in the Green's integral formula for the solution of the respective forward and adjoint wave equations evaluated using the ray induced discretization of the domain.
 We note that the PAT sensors provide the natural shooting points for the rays.
+As shown in section \ref{sec:RevRay} the same trajectories can be used in both the forward and the adjoint problem.
+In particular, in the proposed Hamilton-Green solver, the adjoint problem solution follows the ray trajectories while the forward problem solution the reversed ray trajectories.}

-As shown in \cref{sec:RevRay} the same trajectories can be used in both the forward and the adjoint problem.
-In particular, in the proposed Hamilton-Green solver, somewhat counterintuitively, the forward problem solution follows the ray trajectories while the adjoint formula uses the reversed ray trajectories.
+\rB{ In this section we derive the Hamilton-Green solver for the forward and adjoint problems in PAT.
+Our approach can be viewed as approximating the time derivative of the unknown heterogeneous Green's function in the Green's integral solution of the respective forward/adjoint wave equation along the rays via the ray equations.
+We note that the PAT sensors provide the natural shooting points for the rays.
+As shown in section \ref{sec:RevRay} the same trajectories can be used in both the forward and the adjoint problem.
+In particular, in the proposed Hamilton-Green solver, the adjoint problem solution follows the ray trajectories while the forward formula uses the reversed ray trajectories.}

+\rB{ We see the following benefits of our formulation against direct approximation of the pressure along rays: i) the resulting integral formulations highlight the parallels to the forward and adjoint/inverse transforms in ray based tomography e.g.~X-ray CT, ii) the Green integral in ray coordinates is a convenient and natural formulation for PAT where we integrate along isotemporal surfaces, iii) our formulation allows to seamlessly plug in any numerical approximation to the homogeneous Green's function $G_0$ which makes the ray approach more directly comparable to the numerical method used to obtain that approximation to $G_0$ and makes explicit the point source normalisation used, iv) the asymptotic error $\mathcal O(1/\omega)$ is confined to the approximation of the time derivative of the Green's function $\tilde G':= \partial G/\partial t$, $\tilde G' = G' + \mathcal O(1/\omega)$ which leads to a higher order asymptotic error for the solution of both the forward and adjoint problems than when these solutions are directly approximated using ray equations. }